 22 Jun Dr Sarno Was a Trauma Informed Care Pioneer

 Recently I saw a tweet from an editor seeking science/medicine pitches because he was taking over a new full-time role at a newspaper.
 I sent him a note with a link to our film “All The Rage,” suggesting that he either allow me to write a first-person piece about our experience of making and distributing a film that focused on the work of Dr. John Sarno, or to see if he was interested in having someone write a story about it.
 He wasn’t.
 Still, I’m grateful for the back and forth that we had because it helped me articulate some ideas about why Dr. Sarno’s work was so important, as well as what his dismissal by the medical community reveals about how systems often create barriers that go unseen by those within the system.
 Specifically, the conversation helped me to realize that Dr Sarno was practicing in a trauma informed manner decades before anyone had named the concept.
-Since the medical system didn’t give credence to the import of emotions nor the impact of trauma, on our physical bodies, his approach ran counter to prevailing beliefs, leaving him quite isolated.
-In the 4 years that we have been working on getting our film out into the world we haven’t done a good job of highlighting just how significant and ahead of its time his insights were.
+Since the medical system didn’t give credence to the import of emotions nor the impact of trauma on our physical bodies, his approach ran counter to prevailing beliefs, leaving him quite isolated.
+In the 4 years that we have been working on getting our film out into the world, we have been trying to highlight just how significant and ahead of its time his insights were.

-The dismissal of Dr Sarno is rooted in the idea that he didn’t take a scientific approach to medicine because he didn’t do randomized controlled trials to prove that his idea that repressed emotions, related to early childhood trauma, were a cause of pain.
-What is so ironic about this situation is that the reason he came to this conclusion in the first place is that the treatment methods he was taught early in his career, did not deliver satisfactory results, causing him to take a closer look at the basis for those treatments.
-What he found was that none of the treatments he was taught – things like bed rest, traction, physical therapy, and electric stimulation – seemed to help permanently improve patients’ back pain.
+The dismissal of Dr. Sarno is rooted in the idea that he didn’t take a scientific approach to medicine because he didn’t do randomized controlled trials to prove his theory that repressed emotions, related to early childhood trauma, were a cause of pain.
+What is ironic about this situation is that the reason he came to this conclusion in the first place is that the treatment methods he was taught early in his career had not delivered satisfactory results, causing Sarno to take a closer look at the basis for those treatments.
+None of the treatments he was taught – things like bed rest, traction, physical therapy, and electric stimulation – had seemed to help permanently improve patients’ back pain.
 When he looked for research to support these treatments, he didn’t find anything of note.
 There was no scientific basis for the treatments.

 Dr. Sarno entered the medical field just after World War II.
 This was a period when the bio-technical approach to medicine was picking up steam.
 As the focus on double-blind randomized controlled studies took off, awareness of emotional factors became more limited.
 Emotions are messy and complex, and therefore not suited to be easily studied in a randomized control trial where the ideal of scientific exactitude is sought.
 Rather than deal with the complexity of emotions, the science-based approach to medicine simply ignored them because their complexity made the data less clear.
 Dr. Sarno went to medical school when the ideas of Dr. Freud were not completely out of vogue, and he carried that emotional awareness with him as he entered the practice of medicine.